sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 ## Desired properties for our system of work

-The first thing to do when attempting to design a system is to be intentional with its desired properties.
+The first thing to do when attempting to design a system is to be explicit about its desired properties.
 After all, how can you design anything if you don't know what you want?

 Since adopting specific practices is not a goal, what properties should our system of work have?
 If we're talking about developing software systems, I'd go with: